 About maximum instances

 In some cases you may want to limit the total number of instances that can be started, for cost control reasons, or for better compatibility with other resources used by your service.
 For example, your Cloud Run service might interact with a database that can only handle a certain number of concurrent open connections.

-You use the maximum container instances setting to limit the total number of instances that can be started, as documented in Setting a maximum number of container instances.
+You can use the maximum instances setting to limit the total number of instances that can be started in parallel, as documented in Setting a maximum number of instances.

 Exceeding maximum instances

-Under normal circumstances, your revision scales up by creating new instances
+Under normal circumstances, your revision scales out by creating new instances

 to handle incoming traffic load.
 But when you set a maximum instances limit, in some

 scenarios there will be insufficient instances to meet that traffic load.
 In